Office of the Deputy Vice-Chancellor: Teaching and Learning

 Qualification and Academic Programme Planning (Q&APP) is a new support unit that was established after the restructuring of the NWU during 2016/2017.

-Q&APP supports faculties with the planning, design and development of new qualifications, academic programmes and continuing education courses, and the amendment of existing programmes.
-As such, it provides leadership and support to faculties for the maintenance and development of a high-quality qualification and programme, and continuing education offering in both the contact and distance modes of provision.
+Q&APP supports faculties with the planning, design and development of new qualifications, academic programmes and the amendment of existing programmes.
+As such, it provides leadership and support to faculties for the maintenance and development of a high-quality qualification and programme in both the contact and distance modes of provision.
 Its aim is to increase the national responsiveness and global competitiveness of the NWU’s formal and non-formal offering to an increasing number of undergraduate and postgraduate students, while remaining financially viable.

 In line with the principles and values of the NWU, Q&APP recognises that the fundamental responsibility for qualifications and academic programme planning lies with the relevant campuses, faculties, schools and support service departments.
 Q&APP also respects the relative autonomy of the academe and all support service departments in the planning and delivery of their activities and services.
 In order to deliver on its purpose, Q&APP provides expert curriculum support and advice to faculties to achieve the kind of programme qualification mix (PQM) the NWU aspires to.

 - Since this is a public university, only formal qualifications and programmes approved by the Department of Higher Education and Training (DHET), accredited by the Council on Higher Education (CHE), and registered by the South African Qualifications Authority (SAQA) may be offered.
 Q&APP facilitates all these external approvals after internal approval by the Senate.